April 5 in Music History: Remembering Kurt Cobain

 2013 - Paramore released their self-titled album, containing the hit songs “Ain’t It Fun” and “Still Into You”.

-2019 - Shawn Smith, a long-time singer-songwriter on the Seattle music scene, died at age 53 due to complications from diabetes.
+2019 - Shawn Smith, a longtime singer-songwriter on the Seattle music scene, died at age 53 due to complications from diabetes.
 He performed with the bands Brad, Pigeonhead and Satchel, among others.
 In a strange coincidence, fellow Seattle luminaries Kurt Cobain and Layne Staley (Alice in Chains) died on the same date in 1994 and 2002, respectively.

 2019 - The Aretha Franklin documentary Amazing Grace is finally released in theaters, 47 years after it was recorded in 1972.

 2019 - Weyes Blood released her fourth album, Titanic Rising.
 It features “Andromeda,” “Everyday,” and “Movies.”
+She visited The Current studio in May of that year to play songs from the album.

 Birthdays: